Gordon Independent School District

 Gordon Independent School District is a public school district based in Gordon, Texas (USA).

 Located in Palo Pinto County, the district serves the city of Mingus and extends into a small portion of northern Erath County.
 Gordon ISD was rated Exemplary by the Texas Education Agency in 2009 making it the only K-12 district in the county with the high honor.
-Gordon High School won the 1996, 1999, 2023 and 2024 UIL six-man football championship.

 In 2009, the school district was rated "exemplary" by the Texas Education Agency.

 History

 The Gordon Independent School District was organized in 1882 and began as a one-room school.
 Miss Mollie Shelton was the school's first teacher.

 The district changed to a four-day school week in fall 2019.